FennatenHaaf/Predicting-Cross-Sell/ReadMe.md

 constraint on the inflow of deposits.

 ## Instructions:
 Everything can be run from main.py.
-In order to perform specific tasks, make sure that the relevant variables at the beginning of the page are set to `True'.
+In order to perform specific tasks, make sure that the relevant variables at the beginning of the page are set to 'True'.

+## Code file descriptions:
+`<HMM_eff.py>` contains code to execute a Baum-Welch/forward-backward algorithm to estimate a Hidden Markov Model (with modelling the transition and initialisation probabilities by covariates)